Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample07_CrudOperations.md

 ### Delete a topic

-A topic can be deleted using the topic.
+A topic can be deleted using the topic name.
 Deleting a topic will automatically delete the associated subscriptions.

 ```C# Snippet:DeleteTopic